wren-lang/wren/doc/site/maps.markdown

     :::wren
     {
       "George": "Harrison",
       "John":   "Lennon",
       "Paul":   "McCartney",
       "Ringo":  "Starr"
     }

-This creates a map that maps the first names of the Beatles to their last names.
+This creates a map that associates the first name of each Beatle with his last name.
 Syntactically, in a map literal, keys can be any literal, a variable name, or a parenthesized expression.
 Values can be any expression.
 Here, we're using string literals for both keys and values.